 Apprentices are limited to school leavers 2009 and broken down by BCATS standards completed whilst at high school.

 This chart demonstrates the likelihood of an individual holding a job in construction based on their experience with the BCATS standards.
-Those that completed a BCATS standard were almost twice as likely to have held a job in the construction sector than those with no BCATS experience.
+Those that completed a BCATS standard were approximately twice as likely to have held a job in the construction sector than those with no BCATS experience.

 Access to the data used in this study was provided by Stats NZ under conditions designed to give effect to the security and confidentiality provisions of the Data and Statistics Act 2022.
 The results presented in this study are the work of the author, not Stats NZ or individual data suppliers.